Y4NK33420/jarvis/README.md

 12) Use gpt-3 model to reply questions with wit
 !note you need to enter your own api key for that in the open.py file !get it from https://beta.openai.com/signup
+13) Controlling mouse using voice commands
+14) Download any youtube video(it gets the video link from the address bar in your browser in full screen mode) !coordinates of the address bar have been set taking full screen mode into mind you can change them according to your own need

 and many more to come...